-Our results are related to an extensive literature on the determinants of household intertemporal behavior.
+While suggestive, our results can be related to an extensive literature on the determinants of household intertemporal behavior.
 In a survey of economic research on saving behavior, Browning and Lusardi (1996) identify nine different motives for saving.
-The list blends standard economic motivations related to consumption smoothing with motivations of a more psychological nature, such as greed.
-Many of these motives seem relevant for debt choices, too.
-Clearly, many debt choices can be motivated by the desire to smooth consumption, manage short-term shocks, or make productive investments (for example, in human capital).
+The list blends economic motivations related to consumption smoothing with psychological motivations such as greed.
+Many of these motives seem relevant for debt choices.
+Clearly, debt choices can be motivated by the desire to smooth consumption, manage short-term shocks, or make productive investments (for example, in human capital).
 But here, too, psychology can be expected to play a part.
 For example, some individuals may borrow because they are tempted to; i.e., they lack self-control.
-Our findings suggest an additional determinant: that people may decide to save or may refrain from borrowing because they have a learned, affective response to debt that makes them less disposed to take it on.
+Our findings suggest an additional determinant: that people may refrain from borrowing because they have a learned, affective response to debt that makes them less disposed to take it on.

 Our line of enquiry is related to the question of whether individual debt choices may be affected by social norms.
 Previous economic research has linked social norms to decision areas such as consumption patterns (Elster, 1989) or work effort (Lindbeck and Nyberg, 2006).
 Our analysis takes a small step toward extending this analysis to household debt, but without testing the social norm hypothesis directly.
 Our line of enquiry is similar in spirit to the analysis by Thustrup Kreiner et al. (forthcoming), which has rich data on economic outcomes.
-Our analysis contributes to the literature with a novel and more direct measure of financial attitudes and their correlation across generations.